 Cincinnati Bengals Head Coach Zac Taylor is a Norman native, graduating from Norman High School.
 NBA Rookie of the Year finalist Trae Young graduated from Norman North High School and grew up practicing at the Cleveland County YMCA.

-Academy Award winning actor Ed Harris, who voices the current introductory video for the Sooner home football games, was once a University of Oklahoma drama student.
+Academy Award winning actor Ed Harris, who has voiced the introductory video for the Sooner home football games in the past, was once a University of Oklahoma drama student.

 The prop from the movie, “Twister,” Dorothy, is housed at the National Weather Center, which also is the home of the National Severe Storms Laboratory, the National Oceanic Atmospheric Administration and National Weather Service.